r0x0r/pywebview/README.md

 ## OS X

 `pyobjc`.
-PyObjC comes presintalled with the python bundled in OS X. For Python 3 you have to install it separately.
+PyObjC comes presintalled with the Python bundled in OS X. For a stand-alone Python installation you have to install it separately.

 ## Linux